 - Personal statement

 - Three letters of recommendation (including a letter from Chair or Program Director of applicant's residency program)

 - USMLE transcripts (Steps 1, 2, & 3)

 All applicants interested in training at Duke Medicine will be considered without regard to race, color, religion, sex or national origin.
 The Duke Gastroenterology Fellowship Program participates in the National Resident Matching Program (NRMP).

 International Medical Graduates (IMG) should note that completion of an ACGME-accredited Internal Medicine Residency Training Program and ABIM board-eligibility in Internal Medicine is required for ABIM board-eligibility and certification in Gastroenterology.
-Due to eligibility requirements of NIH training (T32) grants for research years, the Duke GI Fellowship Program IS NOT currently considering applicants holding either J1 or H1-B visas.
+Due to eligibility requirements of NIH training (T32) grants, J1 or H1-B visa holders cannot be considered for the Duke GI Fellowship Program Research Track.

 For more information about the program, contact Jill Rimmer, GME Program Coordinator, at 919 684-2819 or email@example.com.